Events Manager & Executive Assistant to the Principal

 Carl has been with WTC since 2011 in the role of IT Manager.
 His role includes the support and development of all aspects of IT at WTC.
 He supports students, staff, Hubs and faculty in the delivery of the courses in the UK and Sweden.

 Carl was born in Shropshire and attended University in Liverpool where he gained a BSc in Multimedia Systems.
 He has since worked in a number of fields.
-He is married to Jo, they have a baby daughter called Flossy and they live in Cheltenham.
+He is married to Jo, they have two daughters.

 Joan joined the WTC team in March 2014 to help with centralising the accounts in Cheltenham.
 She keeps records of all the invoices sent to students and payments made to WTC.
 She balances the bank accounts and prepares the payments for purchases, teaching fees and staff wages.

 Joan was born in Alsager, near Crewe, but has lived in Cheltenham for most of her life.
 She has two sons, George and Nick.
 Joan has always worked in an accounts environment.

 Pedro Smit is the Marketing and Media go-to person for WTC.
-His approach is one of ‘story’, which seeks to find significance in all the small stories that are a part of God’s big story.
+His approach is one of ‘story’, which seeks to uncover the significance found in all the small stories that are part of God’s big story.
 He has a Higher Diploma in Sound Engineering, a BA(Hons) in Applied Theology in Intercultural Contexts from Redcliffe College and is currently busy with a part-time MA in European Mission, as well as doing relief support work at the homeless shelter, Julian House, in Bath.

-He has spent two years on OM’s ship, the Logos II, where he was leading the Audio/Visual Team, and subsequently worked at OM’s headquarters in Carlisle, Cumbria, for five years as part of their media team, OMNIvision, doing various technical and creative jobs involving sound desks, editing studios, and travelling internationally, before beginning his theological studies.
+He has spent two years on OM’s ship, the Logos II, where he was leading the Audio/Visual Team, and subsequently worked at OM’s headquarters in Carlisle, Cumbria, as part of their media team, OMNIvision, doing various technical and creative jobs involving sound desks, editing studios, and travelling internationally, before beginning his theological studies.
 He was born and raised in South Africa, is married to a Brit from Bath, and has two lovely young children who were both born in Cumbria.